 Consider making kayaking part of a backpacking trip, nature excursion, or adventure vacation, and you will see things you would never see on foot, in a car, or from a train.
 Your options are almost limitless.
 "There's whitewater kayaking, sea kayaking, paddling in Canadian Lakes, or for that matter, anywhere in the world," Fix says.

 If the call of the wild is not enough to get you to trek to the nearest body of water and paddle away, consider the fact that kayaking provides a unique upper body strength and aerobic workout that nothing you do at home can match.
 "Kayaking provides tremendous stimulation to your lower back and abdominal muscles," says Richard Cotton, an executive wellness coach.
 "It also works your upper back, biceps, triceps, shoulders, and forearms."

-Cotton says you can get great strength benefits and build your anaerobic capacity by doing interval training in a kayak—going hard for one minute, then relaxing for two to three minutes, then going hard again.
+Cotton says you can get great strength benefits and build your anaerobic capacity by doing interval training in a kayak—going hard for 1 minute, then relaxing for 2 to 3 minutes, then going hard again.
 "Athletes training for kayaking competition do a lot of intervals," he adds.

 In addition to building upper body strength, kayaking is "a fabulous aerobic workout," Cotton says.
 "It doesn't burn quite as many calories as running or cross-country skiing, but your heart gets a great workout and it's probably something you will really enjoy doing."
-Kayaking at a moderate pace burns about the same calories per hour as moderate swimming or slow jogging—around 300 calories for a 130 pound female and 400 calories for a 170 pound male.
+Kayaking at a moderate pace burns about the same calories per hour as moderate swimming or slow jogging—around 340 calories for a 150 pound person.
 Not many sports offer such a great combination aerobic and strength workout.

 Balancing Upper and Lower Body Exercise